ComradDoge/DogeEU4/README.md

 Content
 --- Holy Roman Empire can be formed through a decision
 --- 1444 Vanilla bookmark provinces finished, there might be some discrepancies so feel free to report (rulers, cores, provinces).
 The major difference, however is that some religion was kept to provide flavour.
 Africa kept most of the new religions, but other regions got theirs scaled down considerably.
+--- Added missions for: Silesia (minor), Texas (medium), Canada(huge), Mexico(huge), Colombia/Venezuela (minor), Australia (medium)
+--- 12 new loading screens

 Governing Capacity
 --- Governing capacity from tech lowered 250>150
 --- Centralization governing capacity changed to a modifer instead -300>-25% due to exploit
 --- Decentralization 33%>25% governing capacity
 --- Government reforms with 250>150
---- Can only have one governing capacity privilege at a time from one estate
+--- Can only have one governing capacity privilege at a time from all estates

 Balance
 --- Army Tradition numbers nerfed 1>0.5